vladavilov/playground/pdf-agent/ai_docs/pros_agent.md

 *   **AGNO Workflow Definition (`PDFExtractionWorkflow(agno.workflow.Workflow)`):**
     *   **Core Responsibilities:**
         1. Receive the temporary PDF file path from the API layer.
-        2. Invoke PDF processing and chunking functions (as defined in Section 3.1) to obtain text chunks.
+        2. Invoke PDF processing and cleaning functions (as defined in Section 3.1) to obtain a single cleaned text string.
-        3. Manage the creation of vector embeddings for all text chunks using a local sentence-transformer model (`BAAI/bge-small-en-v1.5`) via AGNO's `SentenceTransformerEmbedder`, and set up an in-memory vector store (using directly managed `FAISS`).
-        4. Iterate through predefined logical groups of properties (defined in a configuration accessible to the workflow).
+        3. Iterate through predefined logical groups of properties (defined in a configuration accessible to the workflow).
-        5. For each property group:
+        4. For each property group:
             a.
-Iterate through each property within the group.
-For each property, retrieve its `rag_query` string from the configuration.
+Construct a JSON template for the properties within the group.
             b.
-Embed each property's query and use the vector store to retrieve relevant text chunks (Top-K).
-All unique chunks retrieved for the group are merged into a single context.
+Invoke the `PropertyExtractionAgent` with the full cleaned text and the JSON template for the group.
             c.
-Invoke the `PropertyExtractionAgent` with the combined RAG context and the list of properties for the group.
-            d.
 Receive JSON output from the `PropertyExtractionAgent`.
-            e.  **Validate Agent Output:** The workflow shall perform a multi-step validation of the agent's output.
+            d.  **Validate Agent Output:** The workflow shall perform a multi-step validation of the agent's output.
 First, it validates that the output is a structurally correct JSON.
 If so, it then validates the content against rules defined in the configuration, including:
                 *   **Schema Adherence:** Checks that all properties marked as `required` are present and that no unexpected properties are included.
                 *   **Per-Property Rules:** Enforces specific rules for each property's value, such as matching a `regex` pattern or belonging to a predefined `enum` list.
+            e.
+If validation fails, initiate a refinement loop (max 3 attempts total for the group): construct a detailed refinement prompt that includes the specific validation errors (e.g., "Missing required property: 'isin_code'", "Value 'XYZ' does not match regex") to guide the `PropertyExtractionAgent`, re-invoke the agent, and re-validate.
             f.
-If validation fails, initiate a refinement loop (max 3 attempts total for the group): construct a detailed refinement prompt that includes the specific validation errors (e.g., "Missing required property: 'isin_code'", "Value 'XYZ' does not match regex") to guide the `PropertyExtractionAgent`, re-invoke the agent, and re-validate.
-            g.
 Store the validated (or best-effort refined) JSON for the group.
-        6. Aggregate JSON results from all groups.
+        5. Aggregate JSON results from all groups.
-        7. Return the final aggregated JSON data to the API layer.
+        6. Return the final aggregated JSON data to the API layer.
     *   **AGNO Components:** The implementation shall utilize `agno.workflow.Workflow` for orchestration and `agno.agent.Agent` for LLM interactions, configured with an appropriate AGNO model integration (`agno.models.openai.OpenAIChat` for Azure OpenAI).

 *   **AGNO Agent Definition (`PropertyExtractionAgent`):**
     *   An AGNO `Agent` shall be defined (e.g., as part of the Workflow).
     *   **Core Task:** Given a text context and specific instructions, the Agent shall interact with the configured LLM to produce a JSON string output.
     *   **Instructions:** The Agent's base instructions shall define its role as an expert in filling a JSON template based on provided text.
-The prompt will include a few-shot example (with sample input text, a JSON template, and the filled JSON output) to improve accuracy.
-Specific task details (context, property lists) shall be passed dynamically in the `run` call from the Workflow.
+Specific task details (the full text and the JSON template) shall be passed dynamically in the `run` call from the Workflow.

 ### 3.3.
 Orchestration